HamdanKAlmehairbi/LANLEarthquakePredictionProject/README.md

 2.  **Run the Optimizer Experiment:**

-    This is the main experimental script.
-It trains all five architectures with all five optimizer configurations and saves the complete results to `training_histories.json`.
+    This trains all models with all optimizer configurations and saves the results to `training_histories.json`.

     ```bash
     python experiment.py